UWL-CODERS/website/CONTRIBUTING.md

 <svg app-icon-name fill="currentColor" class="size-6 text-gray-600 hover:text-blue-600"></svg>
 ```

+### Image Assets

+To maintain high performance and fast load times, we highly recommend using the **WebP** format for all images on the website.
+Please convert standard PNG or JPG files before adding them to the repository.

+Recommended tools:
+- **[ToWebP](https://towebp.app/)**: Best for batch converting multiple images at once.
+- **[Squoosh](https://squoosh.app/)**: Excellent for optimizing single images with granular control.

 ### Code Quality

 We use ESLint and Prettier to maintain a consistent code style.